Kingjinsight/kingjinsight.github.io/content/posts/techweekly/techweek7.md

 ## Fun Facts:
 1. Powersort: Default sorting algorithm for python
+2. The reason why Nvidia Jetson has a low power consumption is because it uses arm architecture.
+Therefore you need to use their specific torch or other frameworks version.

 ## Resources:
 1. LeRobot is an open-source project by Hugging Face that makes it easy to explore the world of robotics.
 Their open-sourced robotic arm S0-101 is great for beginner.